cquigley47/Practice/README.md

 This is the third change.
 I installed Git Desktop and it opened with ProgrammingAssignment2 and Other datasciencecoursera.
 PA2 has cachematrix.R. the other says no local changes.
 It looks like cachematrix.R is same on GitHUb.
 When I 'explored' the second one it brought me to local folder Chuck\reponame which has a .git folder with other stuff.
 When I changed the PA view to Changes it also said no local changes and exploring brought me another local folder.

 BUt why are these the only 2 repos shown in GitDesktop???
 So I am going to try to Clone the PRactice repo.

+And Cloning was easy.
+I let if create the local repo under github.

+Now lets try syncing this change on Github to local.